Weaker Assumptions for Asymmetric Trust: Consensus

-Following the paradigm of Abraham~\etal~\cite{DBLP:conf/podc/AbrahamBY22}, we will build the consensus protocol relying on binding crusader agreement primitive.
-Definition~\ref{def:bca} presents the properties that such a primitive must satisfy.
-We adapt the properties to reflect that only a fraction of correct processes might start the execution.
+Following the standard pattern, we will build the consensus protocol relying on an intermediate agreement protocol.
+We will use a binding graded agreement protocol based on the justified proxcensus protocol of Kamp~\cite{DBLP:journals/iacr/Kamp25}.
+Definition~\ref{def:bga} presents the properties that such a primitive must satisfy to reflect that only a fraction of correct processes might start the execution.
 This is of use in the round-based context where this primitive will be used, as we can only guarantee that processes with a certain depth will be alive in consensus rounds other than the first.

+Our depth-characterized asymmetric binding graded agreement takes as input one or multiple values and produces as output a value with a corresponding grade.
+A correct process may start the protocol with a given input and later provide an additional input to the protocol.
+This detail is crucial for the liveness of the consensus protocol, which will be explained later.

+In contrast to binding crusader agreement, which outputs a value in $\{0,\bot,1\}$, our binding graded agreement additionally outputs a grade between $\{0, 1, 2\}$ which signifies the confidence of the process in the decision.
+The possible outputs are $(1, 2), (1, 1), (\bot, 0), (0, 1), (0, 2)$ and the protocol must guarantee that the outputs of any two processes with a certain depth are the same or next to each other in the previously provided order.
+This is made explicit in the graded agreement property.